 Belarus: EU prolongs restrictive measures for another year

-Today the Council has decided to prolong the restrictive measures linked to internal repression in Belarus and regime’s support for Russia’s war against Ukraine for another year, until 28 February 2025.
-The decision was taken on the basis of the annual review of the restrictive measures and in view of the continuing repression and drastically deteriorating human rights situation in Belarus, and the ongoing involvement of the country in Russia’s illegal military aggression against Ukraine.
+On 26 February, the Council of the European Union extended the restrictive measures linked to internal repression in Belarus and the regime’s support for Russia’s war against Ukraine for another year, until 28 February 2025.

 The individual restrictive measures include an asset freeze and prohibition to make funds available.
 Natural persons are additionally subject to a ban on travel.
 There are currently 233 individuals, including Alexandr Lukashenka, and 37 entities listed.